Nil734/Simon-Says-/README.md

 ### Technologies Used

-JavaScript - I have used simple DOM manipulation
+JavaScript - I have used simple DOM manipulation ,
-CSS - For styling the game
+CSS - For styling the game,
-HTML - For the elements of the game
+HTML - For the elements of the game.

 ### Testing